BrandnerKasper/BrandnerKasper.github.io/assets/documents/cv.md

 **Julius-Maximilian-University** - Wuerzburg, Germany *November 2021 – August 2023*

-- Worked on an open-source project called Via-VR, an online editor for creating VR applications to support medical treatment.
+- Worked on an open-source project called Via-VR, an online framework for creating VR applications to support medical treatment.
-- Developed with Unity, wrote small modules in C# to expose functionality from Unity to the editor.
+- Developed with Unity, wrote small modules in C# to expose convert a VIA-VR project to a Unity game.

-### Lecture Tutor
+### Teaching Assistant
 **Julius-Maximilian-University** - Wuerzburg, Germany *August 2020 – August 2023*